Causes Of Discipline ~ Texas Board of Nursing (BON)

 And if the investigation leads to disciplinary sanctions from the nursing board, we can help negotiate your settlement, pressing for more favorable terms.

-If you have questions about defending your nursing license, or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail email@example.com.
+If you have questions about defending your nursing license, about the KSTAR Nursing program or if you would like to schedule a free legal consultation, please call (503) 232-9280, or e-mail firstname.lastname@example.org.

 Please make note: Kevin Keaney earned a BSN from UT Austin and a JD from Fordham Law School.
 He practiced as a nurse for four years, before becoming an attorney.
 He has more than 30 years experience as a lawyer, and focuses a large part of his practice on helping nurses defend their licenses.